Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 Large language models (LLMs) inherently excel at understanding complex user instructions, a capability that becomes even more pronounced in an AI agent-to-agent (A2A) architecture.
 Beyond merely comprehending sophisticated requirements, they can autonomously orchestrate lengthy network management workflows, making them particularly suitable for large-scale network management scenarios.
 Therefore, we have introduced the A2A protocol in the network management environments for building an intelligent network management and control platform.

-## Constructing AI Agent Networks

-During AI agent training, excessive specialization in a particular domain carries the risk of overfitting, necessitating appropriate domain partitioning.
-While fully-connected networks can maximize the advantages of A2A architectures, they introduce prohibitive operational costs and latency issues.
-Consequently, structured network topologies become essential.

-## AI Agent-Tool Interaction

-The current A2A (Agent-to-Agent) protocol specification exclusively supports direct agent interactions.
-To enable comprehensive functionality, additional protocol extensions are required to address two critical aspects: (1) standardized tool invocation mechanisms for agent-tool interoperability, and (2) monitoring frameworks for tool usage tracking and auditing.

-## On-Demand Monitoring Interface

-For long-running workflows or tasks requiring continuous supervision, users require a real-time monitoring interface with dual capabilities: (1) live network state observation and (2) validation of agent-proposed remediation actions during anomaly resolution scenarios.

 ## Multi-Agent Communication Deployment Scenario

                                 +-------------+